invisible-college/robot-heart/docs/session0.md

-For these tutorials, we will concentrate on API Level 23, on the assumption that by the time you complete the course, Marshmallow will represent a more sizable fraction of available devices that you will wish to target.
+**For these tutorials, we will concentrate on API Level 23**, on the assumption that by the time you complete the course, Marshmallow will represent a more sizable fraction of available devices that you will wish to target.

 # Pre-work